Kongduino/PC-G850V/ASM.md

 - **0BCDFH / 0BCE2H / BCE5H**

  I haven't named them yet, and the docs aren't that clear, but they read a char from Serial.
-Te first one wait a short amount of time, the latter 2 indefinitely.
+The first one waits a short amount of time, the latter 2 indefinitely.
 I have used the last one with success.

 - **WAITK EQU 0BFCDH**